dennisppaul/klangstrom-stm32/README.md

 # klangstrom-stm32

-the files are generated for one board only ( i.e KLST_PANDA + KLST_CATERPILLAR ), however in the future there maybe different folders that can be specfied via LIBRARY_PATH to select different ( including custom ) boards.
+the files are generated for one board only ( i.e KLST_PANDA + KLST_CATERPILLAR ), however in the future there maybe different folders that can be specfied via KLST_STM32_LIBRARY_PATH to select different ( including custom ) boards.

 ```
 .